remix-run/react-router/docs/Glossary.md

 # Glossary

-This is a glossary of common terms used in the React Router codebase and documentation listed in alphabetical order, along with their [type signatures](http://flowtype.org/docs/quick-reference.html).
+This is a glossary of common terms used in the One App Router codebase and documentation listed in alphabetical order, along with their [type signatures](http://flowtype.org/docs/quick-reference.html).

 * [Action](#action)
 * [Component](#component)